 Here’s another point that a lot of people get, but also a lot of people don’t.
 Close Protection is a specialty sub-set of protection and security.
 Every specialty requires specific and focused training.
 So just because you walked a VIP from their office to their car, helped them through the back door of a nightclub or kept the crowd at bay at a concert, doesn’t make you a Close Protection Professional.

-OK that was a lot of Private security examples, my bad as the same can be said about Cops.
-Just because you were the Police escort for a motorcade or stood post at Buckingham Palace (that’s for my UK buddies, because every UK Cop says they’ve done CP for the Queen because they had one static post assignment), doesn’t mean you’re a Close Protection Professional.
+OK, that was a lot of Private security examples, my bad; as the same can be said about Cops.
+Just because you were the Police escort for a motorcade or stood post at Buckingham Palace (that’s for my UK buddies, since every UK Cop says they’ve done CP for the Queen because they had one static post assignment), doesn’t mean you’re a Close Protection Professional.

-The bottom line here, is that everyone get’s exposed to VIPs in the world of Protection, regardless of your occupation.
-But if you truly want to be a professional you must get some formal training and definitely from a professional organization.
+The bottom line here is that everyone gets exposed to VIPs in the world of Protection, regardless of their occupation.
+But if you truly want to be a professional you must get some formal training and that definitely has to be from a professional organization.
 Just like I mentioned before, do your homework when it comes to selecting an organization to train with.
-To me the most important aspects of any training organization is instructor experience, program quality and professional execution.
+To me, the most important aspects of any training organization are instructor experience, program quality and professional execution.
 If their instructors have never worked on a regular VIP Close Protection Detail for a significant period of time, then run far away.
 You’ll get more from the run than from their instructors.
 If their program is poorly put together then you will waste more time waiting than training.
 You might get some great stories but you won’t be learning anything you can use.
-And finally if they don’t show you respect and they treat you like crap, then they aren’t professional and no one in the industry takes them seriously.
+And finally, if they don’t show you respect and they treat you like crap, then they aren’t professional and no one in the industry takes them seriously.
 So get some formal and specific training, but be careful who you train with.

 #6 Gain Some Industry Knowledge

 Once you have your foot in the door and have started to focus your development through a variety of training, now it’s time to expand your knowledge on the topic of VIP Close Protection.
 So start reading books, joining associations, watching documentaries and looking for any and every source of information possible.
-Your experience and training thus far help lay a foundation of capability but enhancing your skills with knowledge is what will develop you towards a true professional.
-Expand your horizon’s as much as possible on the topic and you will start to see the big picture.
+Your experience and training thus far have helped you lay a foundation of capability, but enhancing your skills with knowledge is what will develop you towards a true professional.
+Expand your horizons as much as possible on the topic and you will start to see the bigger picture.